gitGNU/gnu_stribog/README.txt

 EOF

-If you are a maintainer, your usual spells are
-(change ineiev to your login name)
+If you are a maintainer, your usual spells are (replace ineiev with your login name)

 $ git clone ineiev@git.savannah.nongnu.org:/srv/git/stribog.git
  to get a new local repository